dongyx/c2w/README.md

 ## Serving as a CGI program with an HTTP Server

-The HTTP server provided by `c2w` is not mature enough.
+The HTTP server provided by `c2w` is not mature enough and not recommended to use in a production environment.
 You may want to use Apache HTTPd or Nginx.
 To achieve this you can run `c2w` in CGI mode.